 It is the policy of the Spirit Mountain Community Fund that all grants/gifts to religious groups/organizations are conditional.
 Religious groups/organizations receiving grants/gifts from SMCF acknowledge that the clients/recipients will not be required to adopt the doctrines or beliefs of their entity nor require their clients/recipients to be exposed to proprietary media nor participate in rites/ceremonies or any other religious activity as a prerequisite for receiving service or benefit.

-All religious groups/organizations, excluding Federally recognized Tribes located within the State of Oregon, accepting SMCF grants/gifts will ensure that their end users’ (clients/recipients) exposure to proprietary media or participation in ceremonies or activities are strictly voluntary on the part of the client/recipient.
-A religious organization or group in principal, policy or practice shall not require its’ clients/recipients to segregate themselves from customary program activities as a means of circumventing their exposure to proprietary media and/or participation in religious rites or ceremonies.
+All religious groups/organizations, excluding Federally-recognized Tribes located within the State of Oregon, accepting SMCF grants/gifts will ensure that their end users’ (clients/recipients) exposure to proprietary media or participation in ceremonies or activities are strictly voluntary on the part of the client/recipient.
+A religious organization or group in principle, policy, or practice shall not require its’ clients/recipients to segregate themselves from customary program activities as a means of circumventing their exposure to proprietary media and/or participation in religious rites or ceremonies.

 Capital campaign projects should be limited to those that are beyond the planning phase and have moved more towards the actual “bricks and mortar” construction phase of the project.
 Funding to support the later phases of a capital project will better insure that the project is successful and there will be tangible and measurable results from the investment.

 When addressing funding priorities, we remain mindful of our commitment to promoting diversity, equity, and inclusion within the nonprofit and government communities.
 Spirit Mountain Community Fund believes that when organizations embrace diversity at the Board level where resources are allocated and institutional goals are established, the likelihood that organizations will better embody and serve our increasingly diverse communities is enhanced.
 We seek to partner with and support those organizations that embrace the values of diversity, equity, and inclusion in leadership.